bwu99/nov2020_homework/README.md

 4. Western market accepts all the assumptions from Eastern, moreover, it takes Saturday as a weekday.
 5. MISO does not have the daylight-saving setting, the rest have.
 (Hint: daylight-savings will impact the function for certain month/peak.type.)

 ## Assignment 2: Meter Data formatting
 #### Objective: merge different data source into single dataset and evaluate the dataset for anormaly (if any)
 For analysis purpose, we always have different data sources to merge and format.
 It’s important to understand the data and format it correctly.
-#### Source files:
+#### data files:
--	USA_AL_Auburn-Opelika.AP.722284_TMY3_BASE.csv
+-	**USA_AL_Auburn-Opelika.AP.722284_TMY3_BASE.csv**
-  -	This file gives hourly electricity consumptions for a resident with unit in kw (kilowatt).
+  This file gives hourly electricity consumptions for a resident with unit in kw (kilowatt).
--	new.app4.csv
+-	**new.app4.csv**
-  -	Assuming this is one appliance’s electricity consumption minute by minute which is not captured in the previous file.
+  Assuming this is one appliance’s electricity consumption minute by minute which is not captured in the previous file.
-  - The unit in the file is in watt.
+  The unit in the file is in watt.
-#### Request:
+#### Requirements:
+-	**for R, use R dplyr package; for Python, use dfply package**
 - Create script to load both files.
 -	Given the limitation of data period, try to find the overlap period and merge the data into hourly. (ignore the year but making sure the date/hour matched)
 -	After merging the source files correctly, please create one more column in the output file to give total hourly consumption of electricity. (sum all columns)
 -	try to plot the data and see if there’s any abnormal in the dataset and summarize any pattern observed from the data by hourl/weekday/month
 #### Hint:
--	for R, use R dplyr package; for Python, use dfply package
 - try to show smart/efficient way to merge and sum column
 -	try not to hard code by column number or name but making the script re-usable for general data formatting

-## Assignment 3
+## Assignment 3: EDA and forecast model
+#### Objective: create EDA and forecast model to predict RTLMP
+In the data file (timeseries_data.xlsx), you can find following timeseries (hourly):
+-	RTLoad: ERCOT real-time hourly actual load
+-	WIND_RTI: ERCOT real-time hourly wind generation
+-	GENERATION_SOLAR_RT: ERCOT real-time solar generation
+-	RTLMP: ERCOT North hub real-time price
+#### Requirements:
+-	Create Exploratory Data Analysis (EDA)
+- Create forecast model
+Hints:
+-	Plots/statistics by month/weekday/HE/peak_type
+-	Use package ggplot2